 - Limited Disney Perks – You won’t get Early Theme Park Entry, or Extended Evening Hours at the parks.

 - Transportation Challenges – Most off-site hotels don’t offer Disney’s free transportation, meaning you’ll need to drive, take an Uber/Lyft, or rely on hotel shuttles (which may not run as frequently).
-This can be challenging f if you plan to Drink Around the World and you’ll need someone else to do the driving.
+This can be challenging if you plan to Drink Around the World and you’ll need someone else to do the driving.

 - Added Costs – Parking fees at Disney parks and potential resort fees at off-site hotels can add up.